-- Mix in the egg, patiently and thoroughly, until smooth.
+- Mix in the egg patiently and thoroughly until smooth.
 This will take a couple of minutes.

-- Microwave for 90 seconds.
+- Microwave the mixture for 90 seconds or until fully cooked.

 - Allow the cake to rest and cool in the ramekin for 10 minutes, then run a knife around the edges and carefully invert it onto a plate.

 - Top with your choice of toppings and serve, or refrigerate until ready to serve.
-Remove from fridge 15 minutes before serving.
+Remove from the fridge 15 minutes before serving.

 - Some Pinterest reviewers feel that this cake tastes better with 3 ounces of cream cheese instead of 2 ounces.

 - You can use regular cream cheese in this recipe.

 - Be careful when removing the ramekin from the microwave - it will be hot.
 Use oven mitts.

 - According to America's Test Kitchen and Better Homes and Gardens, a cheesecake is done when it reaches an internal temperature of 150°F.